 4. What are the ingredients that make a great image?
 And how often does true “great” actually happen?

 Light, timing, and composition.
 In that order, but again, these are my most important ingredients.
-After you have practiced for several years, you will form your own set but I’m guessing they will overlap with mine.
+After you have practiced photography for several years, you will form your own set but I’m guessing they will overlap with mine.

 5. How can a documentary photographer/photojournalist use a self-published book to bring in more work?
 Is it effective to use a Blurb book as a supplement to a website and/or Instagram account?

 In short: heck yes!
-Think marketing collateral, then think portfolio, then think photo-essay, and finally think book.
+Think marketing collateral, then think portfolio, then think photo-essay, and finally think photography book.
 There are endless possibilities but the key element here (which separates print from things like Instagram and online) is that print typically comes with a far, far higher level of curation and thought.
 When someone looks at your IG feed they are typically looking at hundreds of images at a time.
 There is simply no way they can consume or even comprehend that much work.
 Print is like a finely-tuned machine, showing *only* the best work the way it was intended to be seen.
 Also, print lasts a heck of a lot longer than a thumb swipe.

 6. Technique, Passion, or Creativity?
 Which comes first?